What Happens When You Pay Off Your Mortgage?

 Author: Mike Whitehead

 Paying off your mortgage can bring a sense of pride and achievement.
-The main implication of this is a pretty huge one: you own your home!
+The main implication is pretty huge: you own your home!

 Assuming no other mortgage lenders or parties have a stake in it, you will have paid off your mortgage and be ready to take the final steps in establishing ownership of your property.